-Non-compliant umbrella companies are still active in the UK.
-Some rely on tax avoidance schemes.
+Non-compliant umbrella companies are still operating in the UK.
+Some use tax avoidance schemes.
 Some claim accreditations they do not have.
 Some underpay holiday pay.
 Others sit inside mini umbrella fraud networks.
-They can look fine at first glance, so you need to check them properly.
+Most of them look legitimate until you check properly.
+This guide shows you what to look for.

 Why this matters more since April 2026

 From 6 April 2026, JSL rules make recruitment agencies liable for unpaid PAYE from their umbrella.
-Many agencies are already removing non-compliant umbrellas from Preferred Supplier Lists.
-If the umbrella you use loses agency approval, you may need to move quickly.
+Agencies are now removing non-compliant umbrellas from their Preferred Supplier Lists.
+If the umbrella you’re using falls short, the agency may move quickly — and you’ll need to do the same.

-It also helps to understand what JSL means for contractors before you read the rest.
+Understanding what JSL means for contractors is helpful background before you read the rest of this guide.

 Red flag 1: Take-home pay promises above standard PAYE rates

-Any umbrella offering 80% or more take-home pay is not running legitimate PAYE.
-Once employer NIC, employee NIC, and income tax are taken properly, a basic rate taxpayer will usually take home around 60 to 70% of the assignment rate.
-Anything above that means something is being hidden or avoided.
+Any umbrella offering 80% or more take-home pay cannot be running legitimate PAYE.
+Standard PAYE deductions — employer NIC at 15%, employee NIC, and income tax — mean a legitimate take-home for a basic rate taxpayer is usually around 60–70% of the assignment rate.
+Anything higher means deductions are being hidden or avoided.

-The schemes that promise high take-home often use:
+The schemes that promise unusually high take-home pay often rely on:

-- Loan arrangements, where the money is paid as a “loan” that is never meant to be repaid.
+- Loan arrangements — money paid out as a “loan” that is never expected to be repaid

-- Credits or “benefit” payments that are not treated as employment income.
+- Credits or “benefit” payments that are not recognised as employment income

-- Offshore structures that move income outside UK tax.
+- Offshore structures that route income outside UK tax

 All of these are tax avoidance.
-HMRC has investigated and closed many of them.
+HMRC has investigated and shut down many of them.
 Contractors in these schemes have later received retrospective tax bills.

-If an umbrella quotes you 80% or more take-home, walk away.
-Use the umbrella take home pay calculator to see what legitimate PAYE looks like at your rate.
+If an umbrella quotes you 80%+ take-home, walk away.
+Use the umbrella take home pay calculator to check what legitimate PAYE looks like for your rate.

 Red flag 2: Payslip doesn’t show all deductions separately

-A compliant umbrella payslip should show each item separately: gross assignment rate, employer NIC, umbrella margin, gross wage, employee NIC, income tax, and net pay.
-If those figures are hidden inside one “employment costs” or “admin fee” line, something is off.
+A compliant umbrella payslip must show these as separate, named line items: gross assignment rate, employer NIC, umbrella margin, gross wage (your PAYE pay), employee NIC, income tax, and net pay.
+If any of these are hidden inside a single “employment costs” or “admin fee” line, something is wrong.

-You should be able to see every deduction clearly.
-Employer NIC is 15% from April 2025, so it should appear as a specific pound amount.
-Employee NIC is 8% on earnings between the lower and upper thresholds for 2026 and 2027.
+You need to see every deduction clearly.
+Employer NIC is 15% from April 2025.
+Employee NIC is 8% on earnings between the lower and upper thresholds (2026–27).
 Income tax follows your tax code.
-All three should be visible.
+All three must be visible.

 If you see unexplained “processing fees” taken after net pay, that is a red flag.
-The umbrella margin should come out of the gross assignment rate, not after your net pay is worked out.
+Your umbrella’s margin should come out of the gross assignment rate, not after your net pay has been worked out.

 Red flag 3: No FCSA or Professional Passport accreditation

 Check the FCSA membership list at fcsa.org.uk and the Professional Passport member list at professional-passport.co.uk.
-If the umbrella is missing from either, ask for written proof of current accreditation.
-If they cannot provide it, treat them as non-accredited.
+If the umbrella doesn’t appear on both, ask for written proof of current accreditation.
+If they can’t provide it, treat it as non-accredited.

-FCSA accreditation is not self-declared.
-It depends on an independent audit.
+FCSA accreditation isn’t self-declared.
+It requires an independent audit.
 The FCSA list is public and current.
 The same is true for Professional Passport.

 A few things to watch:

-- Make sure the company name on the list matches the company on your payslip exactly.
+- Confirm the company name on the list matches the company on your payslip exactly

-- Check that the accreditation is current, not lapsed.
+- Check that accreditation is current, not lapsed

-- Do not accept old accreditation letters as proof of current status.
+- Don’t accept old accreditation letters as proof of current status

-Read the full detail on umbrella company compliance to see what each body audits.
+Read the full detail on umbrella company compliance to understand what each body audits.

-Verify FCSA and Professional Passport accreditation status directly.
+Verify SafeRec certification and the current accreditation status directly.

 Red flag 4: Your payslips come from a company you didn’t choose

-If the company name on your payslip does not match the umbrella brand you signed with, that is a structural warning sign.
-Mini umbrella fraud often routes workers through several small companies.
-If the employer name keeps changing on your payslip, pay attention.
+If the company name on your payslip doesn’t match the umbrella brand you signed with, that is a structural warning sign.
+Mini umbrella fraud routes workers through multiple small companies.
+Frequent changes in the employer company name on your payslip are a specific red flag.

-You should know who you work for.
+You should know the company you work for.
 Check Companies House at companieshouse.gov.uk.
 Enter the company number from your payslip.
-Look at when the company was incorporated, how many companies share the same director, whether the director is UK-based, and whether the company has been dissolved recently or flagged.
+Check:

 A recently incorporated company with a foreign director and few employees matches the pattern HMRC has identified in mini umbrella fraud.